 This year will be different; I have no idea what to expect.
 I know that I’ve certainly hunkered down…but every day, not just on Halloween.
 I do have to be careful and have not exactly figured out what that will mean…but I know it won’t mean a bunch of kids coming up to me on my porch to grab some candy and I will miss that.

 I saw the cutest setup the other day; a woodworker made a ghost fly from his porch to the sidewalk with both candy and beverages for revelers.
-I love it but I’m not this talented!
+I love it but I’m not this industrious!

 View this post on Instagram